 Our Story

-Phil took over Boongarrie Estate in Eden Valley in 2002 and began restoring the young vineyard.
-Sarah joined him in 2003, and in 2006 they purchased the neighbouring olive grove planted two years earlier.
-Since then, we've produced small-batch wines from our estate vines and olive oils from the grove, all with care and minimal intervention.
+In 2002 Phil took over Boongarrie Estate in Eden Valley and began restoring its young vineyard.
+Sarah joined him the following year, and in 2006 they purchased the neighbouring olive grove, planted two years earlier.
+Since then we have crafted small-batch wines from our estate vines and extra virgin olive oils from the grove, all with care and minimal intervention.

 chapter 1